Asariuss/Blender_batch_render_for_sprite_atlas/README.md

-# Blender batch render for sprite atlas
+# Blender batch render for sprite sheet
 Simple script to automate rendering of animations at different angles

 ImageMagick required!